 ESSAY These Women Should Win a Nobel Prize in Physics, Slate, October 6, 2014

 As of today, only two women have won the Nobel Prize in Physics.
 Plenty more deserve consideration.

 PROFILE Making a career of putting numbers on nature, APS News, October 2014

-Profile of physicist-turned-ecologist-turned-British science advisory Lord Robert May.
+Profile of the freewheeling physicist-turned-ecologist-turned-British science advisor Robert May.